Former Kent soccer team owner Dion Earl pleads guilty to 2009 Kirkland rape

 Earl initially denied sexual contact other than the fondling.
 But later, the first police detective, Cristina Gilland, said Earl changed his story and claimed they’d had consensual sex and that the woman had threatened to extort him by telling his pregnant girlfriend.

-Gilland had been provided underwear worn by the woman that night which were said to have Earl’s bodily fluids on them.
+Gilland had been provided underwear worn by the woman that night that were said to have Earl’s bodily fluids on them.
 But Gilland opted not to pursue DNA from Earl — who was declining to provide it — and put in her report that it wouldn’t prove more than the consensual sex Earl claimed.

 The case languished more than four years with no further investigation or conclusion.

 By 2014, Earl owned the Kent-based Seattle Impact professional indoor soccer team in the fledgling Major Arena Soccer League.
-But 22 of his players walked out on him shortly after two members of the squad’s all-female dance team complained to police that Earl had sexually assaulted them.
+But 22 of his players walked out on him shortly after two members of the squad’s all-female dance team told police that Earl had sexually assaulted them.

 The King County Sheriff’s Office also dropped that case for a lack of evidence, though the two dancers and four other former team staffers later won nearly $1 million in damages and court fees from Earl in a lawsuit alleging sexual assault, harassment and unfair treatment by him.

 A Seattle Times story on the Impact dancers’ allegations in December 2014 outlined Earl’s lengthy history of alleged misconduct toward women — including the 2009 Kirkland rape investigation and several restraining orders against him.
-A 2003 Times investigation titled “Coaches who Prey’’ had also detailed how Earl lost a high-school coaching job in Bellevue in 1998 for asking a 17-year-old cheerleader for a date.
+A 2003 Times investigation, “Coaches who Prey,’’ had also detailed how Earl lost a high school coaching job in Bellevue in 1998 for asking a 17-year-old cheerleader for a date.

 Soon after, the indoor soccer league forced Earl to sell his first-year Impact franchise.